 Trello also used Node.js for some prototyping as it was a fast way to get started with trying out new things.
 They were really excited to discover Node’s capabilities and good performance.

-Is your application going to join this group?
-Node can be used in a whole variety of projects and many teams are happy to observe its benefits.
-It’s fast, simple, performant, and scalable and it keeps proving to be a good solution for many projects.
-If you’re looking for a solution that’s simple, that takes a shorter time to develop, and is efficient – Node.js seems to be a clear choice.
-Still not sure whether it’s the right fit for you?
-Tell us about your project and we’ll help you decide.
+As you see, Node can be used in various projects – and many companies using Node.js have been experiencing its benefits for a while now.
+It’s fast, simple, performant, and scalable, and it keeps proving to be a good solution for many projects.
+If you’re looking for a simple yet efficient solution that takes a shorter time to develop – Node.js seems to be an obvious choice.
+Now, all you need to do is find a reliable Node.js development company and simply bring your project to life!